-----

 by M. J. Hornsby

 A. Hi PJ.
-We can't comment on proprietary products, but are we to assume that these are 150 gram chunks of nickel metal, perhaps sintered or aerated or with trace ingredients to aid in melting and dissolution?
+We can't comment on proprietary products ( huh? why?), but are we to assume that these are 150 gram chunks of nickel metal, perhaps sintered or aerated or with trace ingredients to aid in melting and dissolution?

-But it certainly strikes me as strange that someone is selling these cakes without knowing their advantages and disadvantages, how much to use, how to make the additions, or when or why :-)
+Did these cakes fall off a truck?
+It's certainly strange that someone selling these cakes doesn't know their advantages and disadvantages, how much to use, how to make the additions, or when or why 🙂

 Regards,